 - 4.2.1.
 Fenestration.
 Exterior doors and windows shall be closed and latched. - 4.2.2.
 Attached garages.
 All exterior garage doors and windows shall be closed and latched unless the Blower Door is installed between the Conditioned Space Volume and the garage, in which case the garage shall be opened to outside by opening at least one exterior garage door. - 4.2.3.
 Crawlspaces.
 Crawlspaces shall be configured as follows and the position of the crawlspace access doors and hatches shall be recorded.
-When the access doors and hatches between Conditioned Space Volume and the crawlspace are closed, due to requirements in 4.2.3.1, 4.2.3.2.1, or 4.2.3.2.21, the crawlspace shall be excluded from Infiltration Volume and Conditioned Space Volume.
+When the access doors and hatches between Conditioned Space Volume and the crawlspace are closed, due to requirements in 4.2.3.1or 4.2.3.2.1, the crawlspace shall be excluded from Infiltration Volume and Conditioned Space Volume. - 4.2.3.1.
+If a crawlspace is vented to the exterior, interior access doors and hatches between the Conditioned Space Volume and the crawlspace shall be closed.
+Exterior crawlspace access doors, hatches, and vents shall be left in their asfound position. - 4.2.3.2.
+If a crawlspace is not vented to the exterior, all access doors and hatches between the Conditioned Space Volume and crawlspace shall be opened.